 With this lens you can choose to make your eyes more farsighted (better for distance), or nearsighted (better for near work).
 You cannot have both, unless you choose to make one eye better for distance, one eye better for near tasks.

-After implantation, your vision will likely be very good but you will need glasses for distance or near vision (depending on which you choose).
+After implantation, your vision will likely be very good but you will need glasses for many activities.
 Patients with significant astigmatism will also need glasses to correct astigmatism at all distances (both near and far).

 “So which lens should I choose?”